 Externally restricted contributions for depreciable capital assets are deferred and amortized over the life of the related capital asset.
-Externally restricted capital contributions for land are recorded as a direct increase in the net assets invested in capital assets.
-Externally restricted capital assets contributions that have not been expended are recorded as deferred contributions on the statement of financial position.
+Externally restricted capital assets contributions that have not been expended are recorded as deferred capital contributions on the statement of financial position.